Parents should contact the Local Authority to find out about our Admissions Arrangements if they have any queries.

 Children will be admitted to the school in the September of the academic year in which they reach their fifth birthday.

-The school will admit children with a statement of Special Educational Needs which names this school.
+The school will admit children with a statement of Special Educational Needs or an Education Health and Care Plan which names this school.
 This will be in addition to any specific arrangements to specialist provision.

 The order of priority for all other children is as follows:

-- A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, residence, or special guardianship order 67.
+- A child who was previously looked after became subject to an adoption, residence, care arrangements or special guardianship order 67.
 A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989).

 - Children who are both living in the catchment area* served by the school and have siblings** of compulsory school age still attending the school at the time of their admission.